Apollo-Protocol/terms-of-reference/terms-of-reference/1-executive-board.md

 ### b.
 Vice Chair

 An elected representative of the executive board who is able to chair meetings in absence of the Chair not being available.
 Their experience should be the same criteria of the chairperson.
-The chairperson will be responsible for chairing the Steering Group.
+The vice chair will be responsible for chairing the Steering Group.

 ### c.
 Secretary